 You would normally leave at 6 am for the tour and it should end around 10 or 11.
 You will have time to eat and move on to the next destination.

-Best time to see flamingoes is from March to October in their breeding season, however, you will be seeing flamingoes all year round.
+The best time to see flamingoes is from March to October in their breeding season, however, you will be seeing flamingoes all year round.

-Here some options on where to stay
+Here are some options on where to stay:

 Right south of the most famous Rio Lagartos you can find El Cuyo a beautiful untouched paradise.